CCM Output Management Services

 1. CCM Trends and Their Effect on the In-Plant Approach

-• The multi-channel to an omni-channel transition: Fifteen years ago, the delivery channels print & mail, email, and SMS text were individually managed, often with separate data, design, and output teams.
+As in any industry, moments arrive when current trends are powerful and complicated enough that companies begin to re-think their basic operating strategies and look at external providers.
+Here are just a few of these recent trends:- The multi-channel to an omni-channel transition: Fifteen years ago, the delivery channels print & mail, email, and SMS text were individually managed, often with separate data, design, and output teams.
 With the emergence of more sophisticated page composition engines, however, it became possible to manage them from a single compositional source.
 This "omni-channel" evolution helped move industries and customers alike into a new digital experience and has become the undisputed best practice in CCM production.

-• The increasing regulatory oversights: With the continued rise of regulatory supervision, particularly from federal agencies, two topics have gained prominence:
+- The increasing regulatory oversights: With the continued rise of regulatory supervision, particularly from federal agencies, two topics have gained prominence:

-• Business continuity: a common deadline for print & mail production is between 24 and 48 hours after the input file is available; this tight timeline for a financial department to deliver invoices is often a dictate from a federal agency or an internal policy.
+- Business continuity: a common deadline for print & mail production is between 24 and 48 hours after the input file is available; this tight timeline for a financial department to deliver invoices is often a dictate from a federal agency or an internal policy.
 The deadline isn’t waived when an unexpected event slows or shuts down production, like a weather event or a workforce issue.

-• 100% fulfillment and verification: many regulatory agencies not only require CCM programs to follow their policies, but to prove they did.
+- 100% fulfillment and verification: many regulatory agencies not only require CCM programs to follow their policies, but to prove they did.
 The means to do so involve coding unique identifiers into mail piece barcodes, setting up digital cameras at printers and inserters to scan the barcodes, managing a database that stores and organizes the scanning data, and installing applications to report on it.
 The system must also accommodate mail pieces that were damaged during production and needed to be re-worked to achieve 100% fulfillment.

-• The rise of diversity expectations: In the past five years, there has been a heightened awareness—and corresponding corporate commitment—concerning diversity as well as people with disabilities.
+- The rise of diversity expectations: In the past five years, there has been a heightened awareness—and corresponding corporate commitment—concerning diversity as well as people with disabilities.
 This awareness, championed by the Americans with Disabilities Act, extends not only to corporate consumers but to their workers as well, creating demand for language translation services, culturally aware content, and ADA-compliant formats—braille, large format print, accessible PDFs, etc.

-• The prevalence of the CCM platform: The digital transformation of the CCM industry has placed considerable pressure on the pre-production steps of data processing, page composition, and output files.
+- The prevalence of the CCM platform: The digital transformation of the CCM industry has placed considerable pressure on the pre-production steps of data processing, page composition, and output files.
 This comes from dealing with more types of data input, managing complex omni-channel output, and responding to even greater scrutiny around tight delivery deadlines.
 Consequently, a CCM platform has gone from a "nice to have" to a "need to have.

 For in-plant operations that have been focused solely on traditional manufacturing methods for years, integrating these new developments has become more than many can chew.
 The consumer’s growing preference for electronic delivery instead of print & mail has led many in-plant companies to question whether to continue allocating capital and labor to print manufacturing.
 But the switch to the omni-channel model is challenging, as often the electronic channels are handled elsewhere, even perhaps by an external provider.